SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-This script would be hard to follow for anyone who isn't familiar with the AUT's page source.
+This script would be hard to follow for anyone not familiar with the AUT's page source.
 Even regular users of the application might have difficulty understanding what thus script does.
 A better script could be: